divviup/public-docs/docs/command-line-tutorial.md

 ### Install `divviup`

-`divviup` is a command line (CLI) tool for doing all basic operations on both the Divvi Up API and Distributed Aggregation Protocol (DAP) API endpoints.
-It's only likely to work if the leader aggregator is [Janus](https://github.com/divviup/janus).
+`divviup` is a command line (CLI) tool for doing basic operations on the Divvi Up and Distributed Aggregation Protocol (DAP) API endpoints.
 See `divviup --help` for details on all of the commands.

 The tool is available for download for macOS, Windows or Linux from the [divviup-api releases page](https://github.com/divviup/divviup-api/releases).